rreece/rreece.github.io/outline-of-philosophy/invitation.md

 At its simplest, perhaps [naturalism](http://rreece.github.io/outline-of-philosophy/naturalism.html) can be summarized as a rejection of *a priori* speculation and a support for a science-first philosophy.
-Basically it is an endorsement that science should bootstrap philosophy.
+Roughly, naturalism is an endorsement that science should bootstrap philosophy.

 TODO: David Hume, Hans Reichenbach, Willard V.O.
 Quine, Wilfrid Sellars.